 To try to sense or feel your obturator externus, focus on feeling your pubic bone, your sitting bones and the ischiopubic-ramus which spans the two.
 You can imagine the obturator externus running along the outside of this bone, and above it.
 You can also imagine it curling up around the neck of each thigh bone.

-Note that these muscles may tend to cause external rotation.
+Note that the obturators and gemelli muscles may tend to cause external rotation.
 To counter act this tendency we may need to use muscles that create internal rotation.
 Those can include the following:

 The TFL and Gluteus Minimus are located at the side of the pelvis.
 (I tend to call the muscles here the "side glutes.")
 They both angle down and back.

-The TFL attaches to the Fascae Latae, a band of connective tissue that attaches the top of the pelvis to the top of the fibia and tibia (the two bones of the lower leg.)
+The TFL attaches to the IT band, a band of connective tissue that attaches the top of the pelvis to the top of the fibia and tibia (the two bones of the lower leg.)

 The adductor magnus is the largest of the adductor muscles.
 (The adductors are muscles that pull the thigh bones inwards, towards the center line of the body.)